navidrome/navidrome/README.md

 This is _alpha quality_ software.
 Expect some changes in the feature set and the way it works.

-__Any feedback is welcome!__ If you need/want a new feature, found a bug or think of any way to improve Navidrome, please fill a [GitHub issue](https://github.com/deluan/navidrome/issues)
+__Any feedback is welcome!__ If you need/want a new feature, find a bug or think of any way to improve Navidrome, please fill a [GitHub issue](https://github.com/deluan/navidrome/issues)

 ## Features